angular/components/guides/v9-hammerjs-migration.md

 If the application directly uses any of these gestures, the migration will introduce a new application-specific configuration for these custom gestures, removing the dependency on Angular Material's `GestureConfig`.

-Finally, if the application uses HammerJS directly, the migration will add an import for Angular's new `HammerModule`, which enabled HammerJS event bindings.
+Finally, if the application uses any of the custom HammerJS gestures provided by Angular Material's `GestureConfig`, or the default HammerJS gestures, the migration will add an import for Angular's new `HammerModule`, which enabled HammerJS event bindings.
 These bindings were previously enabled by default in Angular versions 8 and below.